Susana Mendoza Birdsong, MA

 Sammie Hill, BJ

 Sammie Hill is a communications generalist who works across projects at IRH.
 Sammie supports teams in creating and disseminating a wide range of materials including program tools, presentations, and webinars.
-She generates content for the Institute’s digital channels and contributes to internal communications efforts.
+She generates content for the Institute’s digital channels and manages internal communications efforts.
 Prior to joining IRH, Sammie worked as Digital Media Specialist for the Cystic Fibrosis Foundation.
 She holds bachelor’s degrees in International Peace Studies and Journalism from the University of Missouri and studied Arabic through the State Department’s Critical Language Scholarship program in Tunisia.

 Brianán Kiernan, MSc